Minimally-Invasive Spine Surgery in Orange County, CA

-Discectomy: When spinal discs are weakened, the tissue inside can herniate outside of the disc.
-This herniated material can put pressure on the nerves, which can be very painful.
-When this occurs, surgical treatment is often indicated to trim the herniated disc and relieve pressure on the spinal nerves.
+Discectomy: When spinal discs become weak, the tissue inside can herniate outside of the disc.
+For this reason, this herniated material can put pressure on the nerves, which can be very painful.
+When this occurs, the physician will often indicate surgical treatment to trim the herniated disc and relieve pressure on the spinal nerves.
 Using tubular dilators and an endoscope, discectomy can be performed using M.I.S.S.

-Spinal decompression: Spinal stenosis is the medical term describing the narrowing of the vertebral canal, causing pressure on the nerves.
-Pain and numbness are common symptoms of spinal stenosis.
+Spinal decompression: Spinal stenosis is the medical term describing the narrowing of the vertebral canal, consequently, causing pressure on the nerves.
+For this reason, pain and numbness are common symptoms of spinal stenosis.
 When spinal surgery is recommended, the bone and soft tissues are often removed with tubular dilators and endoscope.
-Laminectomy and foraminotomy are common procedures used to correct spinal stenosis.
+Laminectomy and foraminotomy are common procedures we use to correct spinal stenosis.

-Transforaminal lumbar interbody fusion: This technique, also known as TLIF, is often used when there is low back pain due to degenerative disc disease and disc herniation.
-It is performed through the back with the patient lying on their stomach.
-Two small incisions are typically made and pedicle screws and rods are inserted between the vertebrae.
-The surgeon then removes the intervertebral disc and a bone graft is placed to stabilize the vertebral levels.
+Transforaminal lumbar interbody fusion: Also known as TLIF, we often use this technique when there is low back pain due to degenerative disc disease and disc herniation.
+The surgeon performs it through the back with the patient lying on their stomach.
+Dr. Taghva will typically make two small incisions and then he will insert pedicle screws and rods between the vertebrae.
+The surgeon then removes the intervertebral disc and then places a bone graft to stabilize the vertebral levels.